 - Attendance at day-long Orientation Class

-Students, 15 to 17 years of age, are encouraged to volunteer at Cape Cod Hospital during July and August.
+Students are encouraged to volunteer at Cape Cod Hospital during July and August.
+Students must be at least 15 years old at the time of application.
 Volunteering at a hospital is most beneficial for those considering a career in healthcare.

 Our summer volunteers are assigned to either Errands or Patient Transport, providing students direct interact with patients and staff in various departments throughout the hospital.
 Returning, experienced student volunteers may also have the opportunity to volunteer in the emergency center, out-patient registration, surgical day care, or information desk, based upon the operational needs of the hospital at that time.

-The minimum time commitment for all summer volunteers is one 4-hour shift per week, same time and day each week.
+The minimum time commitment for all summer volunteers is two 4-hour shifts per week, same times and days each week, assigned according to hospital needs.
 Shift times are either mornings from 8am to noon or afternoons from noon to 4pm.
-The minimum commitment required for each student participating in the summer volunteer program is 6 weeks and/or 24 hours (i.e. 6 weeks of volunteering 4 hours per week).
+We allow up to two weeks off during the entire summer for vacations, sports camps, etc. The minimum commitment required for each student participating in the summer volunteer program is 6 weeks and/or 48 hours (i.e. 6 weeks of volunteering, 8 hours per week).

-Applications for the summer volunteer program are sent out, upon request (go to: “Request an Application Package”) during the months of March and April or until our annual summer quota of student applicants is reached.
+Applications for the summer volunteer program are sent out, upon request, during the months of March and April or until our annual summer quota of student applicants is reached.
+To request an application, simply click on the “Apply to become a volunteer” tab and fill in and submit the “Request a Volunteer Application” form.
 Receiving an application package does not guarantee placement in the program.
-We make every effort to accommodate as many students as we can on a 1st come, 1st served basis.
+We make every effort to accommodate as many students as we can on a first come, first served basis.